-Typical indicators for possibly arising bottlenecks are increasing concurrency events while the redo log buffer size decreases.
 If such a situation has been monitored, the optimizer will reduce the number of parallel jobs based on a high failure indicator.
 Whenever the optimizer acts, a log string is written to the logging table as in the following example:

-"Prev Jobs: 40/ Jobs: 40 Max Jobs: 400 # Read Avg: 3.32(20-40) # Write Avg: 105.9(100-200) # R_Read Avg: .12(20-40) # R_Write Avg: .3(20-40) # R Fail Ind: 3 conc:3026(2607) redo:5720763732(5776886904) r_conc:5157(5069) # numjobs > 0 # Jobs being stopped: 0 # (Resource Overload) and numjobs > minjobs and jobs_being_stopped = 0 # Running: 20/Stopping: 5 on inst:1 # Running: 20/Stopping: 5 on inst:2"
+"Prev Jobs: 40/ Jobs: 40 Max Jobs: 400 # Read Avg: 3.32(20-40) # Write Avg: 105.9(100-200) # R\Read Avg: .12(20-40) # R\Write Avg: .3(20-40) # R Fail Ind: 3 conc:3026(2607) redo:5720763732(5776886904) r\conc:5157(5069) # numjobs > 0 # Jobs being stopped: 0 # (Resource Overload) and numjobs > minjobs and jobs\being\stopped = 0 # Running: 20/Stopping: 5 on inst:1 # Running: 20/Stopping: 5 on inst:2"

 In the above extracted example, 40 jobs are running in parallel.
 Due to increasing concurrency events, the optimizer detects a possible overload of the target system and decides to stop 5 running jobs on each instance.
 The jobs will terminate after they completed transferring their current objects.
-This is implemented by writing "stop" commands into the table "mig_control", which the procedure "loop_while_jobs_to_do()" will carry out (see Figure 9).
+This is implemented by writing "stop" commands into the table "mig control" (see Figure 7), which the procedure "loop\while\jobs\to\do()" will carry out.
 The next log string will start with the information "Prev Jobs: 40/ Jobs: 30" accordingly.
 Additionally, not only the overall amount of jobs is measured, but also the memory each server process allocates.
 This value highly depends on the data types of the currently transferred data.
 If too much memory is allocated, the number of jobs will be reduced as well.
 In order to avoid downward or upward spirals, e.g., due to the reducing redo log buffer size when stopping jobs, bottom lines and limits are defined.
-Hence the optimizer decides on the basis of a branched search for indicating relations between the monitored information.
+Hence, the optimizer decides on the basis of a branched search for indicating relations between the monitored information.
 Surely, these are only indicators not to be seen as evidence, so the algorithm follows a heuristic approach.
 In contrary to the solely adaptive approach and to a statically parallelized transfer, the optimizer is able to dynamically react to unexpected events and predict a possibly optimum level of system utilization during the whole migration process.
-In the following Sections and for the evaluation, when mentioning the adaptive capabilities, we always refer to the anticipatory approach as it was performing more efficient during preliminary tests.
+In the following sections and for the evaluation, when mentioning the adaptive capabilities, we always refer to the anticipatory approach as it was performing more efficient during preliminary tests.